1

 又說魏襄王曰:「大王之地,南有鴻溝、陳、汝南、許、郾、昆陽、召陵、舞陽、新都、新郪,東有淮、潁、煑棗、無胥,西有長城之界,北有河外、卷、衍、酸棗,地方千里。 地名雖小,然而田舍廬廡之數,曾無所芻牧。 人民之眾,車馬之多,日夜行不絕,輷輷殷殷,若有三軍之眾。 臣竊量大王之國不下楚。 然衡人怵王交彊虎狼之秦以侵天下,卒有秦患,不顧其禍。 夫挾彊秦之勢以內劫其主,罪無過此者。 魏,天下之彊國也; 王,天下之賢王也。 今乃有意西面而事秦,稱東藩,筑帝宮,受冠帶,祠春秋,臣竊為大王恥之。

 Again he persuaded King Xiang of Wei, saying: 'Your Majesty's lands to the south have Honggou, Chen, Runan, Xu, Yan, Kunyang, Zhaoling, Wuyang, Xindu, and Xinju; to the east they have the Huai, Ying, Zhuzao, and Wuxu; to the west they have the bounds of the Great Wall; to the north they have lands beyond the Yellow River, Juan, Yan, and Suanzhao.
 The territory spans a thousand li.
 Though the place names are small, the number of farmhouses and cottages never lacks for fodder or pasturage.
 The multitude of people, the many chariots and horses—their travel day and night never ceases, rumbling and prosperous, as if there were the multitude of three armies.
-Your minister secretly measures Your Majesty's state as not below Chu.
-Yet the balancers frighten Your Majesty into allying with the strong tiger-wolf Qin to invade the world.
-In the end they bring Qin calamities without considering their disasters.
+I privately judge that Your Majesty's state is no less powerful than Chu.
+Yet the advocates of horizontal alliance frighten Your Majesty into allying with the strong tiger-wolf Qin to invade the world.
+In the end they bring Qin calamities without considering the disasters that follow.
 To grasp the power of strong Qin and internally coerce their lord—there is no crime greater than this.
-Wei is the world's strong state; Your Majesty is the world's worthy king.
-Now you have the intention to face west and serve Qin, call yourself an eastern fief, build an emperor's palace, receive the hat and belt, sacrifice in spring and autumn—your minister is secretly ashamed for Your Majesty.
+Wei is one of the strongest states in the world; and Your Majesty is one of the world's worthiest kings.
+Now you intend to turn west and serve Qin, call yourself an eastern vassal, build an emperor's palace, receive cap and sash, and sacrifice in spring and autumn—I am ashamed on Your Majesty's behalf.

 23